 It’s really important that you let this chocolate set completely before you continue decorating.
 I’d recommend popping them in the fridge for around 1 hour.

-While the chocolate is setting on the donuts, you can prepare your fondant holly decorations.
+While the chocolate is setting on the Christmas pudding donuts, you can prepare your fondant holly decorations.

 I used ready-to-roll fondant from Dr. Oekter which is suitable for vegans.
 It worked out much easier this way because the pack contained red and green.
 But if you like, you can definitely make your own using fondant icing sugar and food colouring.

-For the leaves, roll out some green fondant until it’s around 1/2 an inch thick.
+For the leaves, roll out some green fondant until it’s around 1/2-inch thick.
 Cut diagonal lines both ways to give you little diamond shapes.
 Squish the edges of each diamond together to create your leaf shape.

 Make sure the chocolate has completely hardened on the donuts.
 You should be able to handle them without getting any chocolate on your hands.

 After 10 minutes, the white chocolate should be slightly soft but not wet.
 This is the perfect time to add the holly decorations to your Christmas pudding donuts.

 I like to “stick” the leaves together before placing them on the donut to prevent them from sliding around.
 I do this by pinching the bottom edges together.

-Add your fondant berries and leave the donuts for 1 hour to set completely!
+Add your fondant berries and leave your vegan Christmas donuts for 1 hour to set completely!

-I hope you enjoy this recipe!
-If you make it yourself, please let me know by leaving a comment or rating below.
+I hope you enjoy these vegan Christmas donuts!
+If you make them yourself, please let me know how it goes by leaving a comment or rating below.
+Happy baking! xo

 Cute and fluffy baked donuts decorated as Christmas puddings.